rushilss/rushillss.github.io/index.md

 220 rows × 12 columns
 ```

 The other data we want to analyze and manipulate is the transfer data for all the clubs in the premier league.
-I downloaded data from transfermarkt which is a German-based website that has all the information available to the public in their database about soccer transfers.
-The data I downloaded was the net spend of each club in the past ten years.
-Net spend is the difference of the money a team made by selling players and the money a team spent by buying players.
-A positive net spend means a team made profit by spending less than they sold and a negative net spend means a team spent more than they sold.
+I downloaded data from transfermarkt.com which is a German-based website that has all the information available to the public in their database about soccer transfers.
+The data I downloaded was the net spending of each club in the past ten years.
+Net spend is the difference between the money a team made by selling players and the money a team spent by buying players.
+A positive net spend means a team made a profit by spending less than they sold and a negative net spend means a team spent more than they sold.
 The code to get the data and the original table are shown below.

 ```markdown